-The nominating and board assessment committee examines the composition of the board and helps identify, recruit, and propose new directors.
-The committee collaborates with the chief administrator and executive director of the sponsorship office in presenting to the corporate members a slate of directors for election or reelection.
+The governance committee examines the composition of the board and helps identify, recruit, and propose new directors.
+The committee collaborates with the chief administrator and executive director of the sponsorship office in presenting to the corporate members a slate of directors for election or re- election.
 The committee also facilitates the board's self-assessment and plans for board formation and professional development through orientation, training, and ongoing education.
 The committee is tasked with ensuring strong, ongoing board governance which embraces strategic, generative, and fiduciary thinking.

-Recognizing the board's role in preserving the Xaverian, Catholic identity and mission of the school, consideration should be afforded to inviting able Xaverian Brothers and/or educational leaders within the XBSS network to serve as board directors.
+Recognizing the board s role in preserving the Xaverian, Catholic identity and mission of the school, consideration should be afforded to inviting able Xaverian Brothers and/or educational leaders within the XBSS network to serve as board directors.

-Nominating and board assessment committee responsibilities include:
+Governance committee responsibilities include:

-- Assess current composition of the board of directors and identify skill sets needed/desired in new directors, and enlist directors, school administration, and others to assist with identifying candidates. - Ensure prospective directors can support and own the mission and vision of a Xaverian Brothers Sponsored School. - Identify any potential areas of conflict for newly elected directors and offer support as necessary in managing such situations. - Through the executive director of the sponsorship office, present a slate of directors to the corporate members for election or re-election.
-Facilitate board self-assessment process. - Work with the sponsorship office to develop board formation and/or professional development programs or activities for directors. - Ensure the board proactively assesses its ongoing governance and leadership effectiveness.
+- Assess current composition of the board of directors and identify skill sets needed/desired in new directors, and enlist directors, school administration, and others to assist with identifying candidates. - Ensure prospective directors can support and own the mission and vision of a Xaverian Brothers Sponsored School.
+Ensure all new directors receive a thorough onboarding ahead of board service. - Foster social connections with the board outside of meeting time. - Facilitate board self-assessment process, including both individual board meetings and end-of-year assessments. - Work with the sponsorship office to develop board formation and/or professional development programs or activities for directors. - Ensure the board proactively assesses its ongoing governance and leadership effectiveness.